 What Is a CAM Boot and Why Are They Prescribed?

 A controlled ankle movement (CAM) boot — also called a walking boot, air cast boot, or fracture boot — is a removable orthotic device that immobilizes and protects the foot and ankle while allowing walking.
-CAM boots are prescribed for a wide range of conditions including ankle fractures that do not require surgery, stress fractures, severe ankle sprains, tendon injuries, plantar fasciitis flares, post-surgical protection after foot and ankle surgery, and diabetic foot ulcer offloading.
+CAM boots are prescribed for a many conditions including ankle fractures that do not require surgery, stress fractures, severe ankle sprains, tendon injuries, plantar fasciitis flares, post-surgical protection after foot and ankle surgery, and diabetic foot ulcer offloading.

 At Balance Foot & Ankle, we prescribe CAM boots regularly and provide detailed instructions for their proper use.
 Patients who use their boot correctly heal faster and have fewer complications than those who modify or ignore the prescribed protocol.
 This guide covers everything you need to know about using your CAM boot effectively.